jaywhj/mkdocs-document-dates/README.md

-A MkDocs plugin for displaying the <mark>exact</mark> creation and last modification dates of markdown document.
+A MkDocs plugin for displaying the <mark>exact</mark> creation date and last modification date of markdown documents.

 ## Features